Foodservice industry trends: Use data to improve employee retention

 Or was it the first day with the new shift scheduling system (which they perhaps didn’t get enough training for)?

-Is staff morale up since the new management took over last month?
+Is the trend for staff morale up since the new management took over last month?
 And how is the morning shift responding to the new shift manager, who took over from an unpopular coworker?

 Differences in mood depending on the weekday